 Year 12 pupil

-The name of the original building Chetwynd Hall commemorates a generous bequest to the School from the sale of Chetwynd Park in Shropshire, the former home of Lt Col John George Burton Burrough (S1909).
-The original Chetwynd Hall was opened in September 1999 by Rachel Portman (P78).
+The name of the building commemorates a generous bequest to the School from the sale of Chetwynd Park in Shropshire, the former home of Lt Col John George Burton Burrough (S1909).
+The original Chetwynd Hall was opened in September 1999 by Old Carthusian Rachel Portman (P78).